 An NOI to prepare an SEIS for the project was published in the Federal Register on March 12, 2008.
 The Draft SEIS was issued in August 2009, a public hearing was held on September 22, 2009, and the Final SEIS was published in May 2010.
 The Supplemental Record of Decision ("SROD") was issued by FHWA on September 20, 2010.
-This completed the NEPA process and allows the New Hampshire Department of Transportation (the "Department") to move forward with the I-93 Project.
+This completed the NEPA process and allowed the New Hampshire Department of Transportation (the "Department") to move forward with the I-93 Project.

 The I-93 Project is included in the Ten-Year Transportation Improvement Plan 2011-2020 (the "Ten-Year Plan") which was approved by the legislature and signed into law by the Governor on June 28, 2010.
 The I-93 Project is identified as one of three main priorities of focus in such Ten-Year Plan.
-Portions of the I-93 Project to be started in the years 2009-2012 are funded in the Statewide Transportation Improvement Program ("STIP") 2009-2012 approved by FHWA and the Federal Transit Administration on August 13, 2010.
+(See Introduction and Program Responsibility and Management - Ten-Year Plan for information concerning the State legislature's current review of the Ten-Year Plan.)
+The Statewide Transportation Improvement Program ("STIP") 2009-2012 approved by FHWA and the Federal Transit Administration on August 13, 2010 funds the portions of the I-93 Project started and to be started in the years 2009-2012.